Spl1Zz/mineflayer-toolbox/README.md

 **Behavior:**
 - Prioritizes high-quality food (`cooked_meat` types).
 - If no good food is found, falls back to any other edible items.
-- Prevents multiple eat attempts at the same time.

 ---